kelvongoyayi/hanif-habib-website/docs/UI_FIXES_JUNE_2025.md

    - Check that scroll animations still work as expected

 ## Deployment Status
-- Changes committed to main branch
+- All changes committed to main branch
-- Deployment should complete within 1-3 minutes
+- Latest fixes pushed on commit `76ccc05`
 - Clear browser cache if issues persist

+## Mobile Interaction Guide
+- On mobile devices, tap the media card to reveal Preview and Download buttons
+- Look for the eye icon in the top-right corner as a visual hint
+- Tap anywhere outside the card to hide the buttons